juxt/yada/dev/resources/user-manual.md

   {:port 3000})
 ```

+Alternatively, you can following along by referencing and experimenting with the code in `dev/src/yada/dev/hello.clj`.
+See the [installation](#Installation) chapter.

-Once we have bound this handler to the path `/hello`, we're able to make the following HTTP request :-
+Once we have bound this handler to the path `/hello`, we're able to make
+the following HTTP request :-

 ```nohighlight
 curl -i http://localhost:8090/hello